davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

   Segmentation fault
   ```

-- The dreaded **segmentation fault**, a  term that means your program tried to access an invalid address.
+- When your program's execution results in a **segmentation fault**, it means that the OS detected that it tried to to access an invalid address.
 In this particular example, each recursive call to `f(..)` involves pushing the return address followed by pushing a new value for `int depth` onto  the stack.
 The stack breaches the `RLIMIT_STACK` limit on the *393036th* recursive call to `f(..)`.
-When the program tries to push a frame beyond that threshold, the memory-management unit of the OS detects this violation and throws a segmentation fault, which terminates the offending process.
+When the program tries to push a frame beyond that threshold, the memory-management unit of the OS detects this violation and throws a segmentation fault, and terminates the offending process.

 <!--